 You need to take a ride on this body of water just to say you have sailed between two continents, seeing each side as you go by.
-A ferry ride here is a cheap way to get a view of some of the large palaces from the water and take a break from walking around the city.
+A Bosphorus Cruise is a fantastic way to get a view of some of the large palaces from the water and take a break from walking around the city.
 Ticket costs vary greatly depending on which ferry or tour you choose.
 However, it is best to walk past the touts and make your way directly to the ferry port to get the best deal on your journey.

 07. Sultanahmet Square